nstane/writerpad/README.md

-# Article and Tags API
+# Xebia WriterPad Article and Tags API
 This app is using in-memory H2 DB.
 So, No extra configuration required.

 All api documentation is available on http://localhost:8080/swagger-ui.html